Recognising the signs and symptoms of stress

 Support for employees showing signs of stress

 If you are experiencing difficulties at work, we'd advise you to discuss any issues with your line manager.
-If this is not possible, for whatever reason, you can contact Human Resources for advice.
+If this is not possible, for whatever reason, you can contact your nominated HR Business Partner or HR Advisor for advice.

 You can find detailed information on the University's individual stress risk assessment process from our guide on supporting employees with work-related stress.